-No. You do not need to “like” Wheel Options on Facebook to qualify for the Grand Prize, Weekend Getaways and some of the weekly prizes.
-However, there are four additional $100 gift cards for participants that would like to participate in the Facebook element of the promotion.
+No. You do not need to “like” Wheel Options on Facebook to qualify for the Grand Prize or $50 gift cards.
+However, there are additional ift cards for participants that would like to participate in the Facebook element of the promotion.

 back to top

-How do I enter to win the Rick Steves’ Europe Tour for two to the Basque region, weekend getaways and weekly prizes?
+How do I enter to win the grand prize and other great prizes?

 Q. How do I access the prize entry form?